 Apple announced its third-generation pro tablet announced during a 2018 Special Event.
 It included the classic 12.9-inch size and an 11-inch model that would replace the second generation's 10.5-inch model.

-The third generation was the first to use Face ID and remove Touch ID, like on modern iPhones.
-Face ID on the third-generation iPad Pro is capable of working in any orientation.
+The third generation was the first to use Face ID and remove Touch ID, like modern iPhones.
+Face ID on the third-generation iPad Pro can work in any orientation.
 The tablets also boast tap-to-wake, allowing a user to wake an iPad via touching the screen rather than pressing a physical button.